FrancoisSchnell/GPicSync/README.txt

 #####################################################
 # WARNING :
 #
-# - This Free Software comes without any warranty.
+# - This Free GPL Software comes without any warranty.
 # - Always check the results on a map.
 #
 #####################################################

 GPicSync - 2007

 See the license.txt in the same folder.
 For help and documentation: http://code.google.com/p/gpicsync/

+GPicSync also embed two great free GPL tools (thanks to their authors!):
+- EXIFtool from Phil Harvey
+- GPSBable from Robert Lipe

 WINDOWS:
 --------